SAP-archive/cloud-cap-walkthroughs/exercises-node/exercise01/README.md

     -d '{"ID":1111,"OrderNo":"3","Items":[{"ID":304,"amount":600,"netAmount":"8400","book_ID":"252"}]}'
     ```

     With this request we are trying to order 600 copies of the book "Eleonora" from Edgar Allen Poe.
 The problem is that there is not enough stock.
 The debugger stops at the breakpoint where is the error is thrown.

+    b.
 To continue running the service, choose **continue**.

     ![paused_breakpoint](./resources/paused_breakpoint.png)

+   c.
 Go to the **Node Debug Console**.

    As expected, the response states that the request cannot be completed, because it exceeds the current stock.

    ![node_debug_console](./resources/node_debug_console.png)